bocinsky/guedesbocinsky2018/README.md

 to run this analysis need to request access through tDAR, which we will provide to any researcher with a reasonable affiliation (academic or otherwise).
 The main purpose is to track to whom we provide access.
-Please [contact the
-authors](mailto:bocinsky@gmail.com,jadeguedes@gmail.com) if you wish to use these data in your research or share them with others.

 The data are available through tDAR at the following DOI:
 [10.6067/XCV8MK6G05](https://doi.org/10.6067/XCV8MK6G05).
 Please go to